Flame1994/message-chat/README.md

 ### Factories
 Factories give us an easy way to create dummy data for testing purposes.
 A factory can create random data for your models and store them to the database.
 To view the factories visit the `database/factories` folder.
-We have two factories created called **UserFactory** and **MessageFactory**.
+We have two factories called **UserFactory** and **MessageFactory**.

 ## API